Search engine results page: Search query

 Also known as 'user search string', this is the word or set of words that are typed by the user in the search bar of the search engine.
-The search box is located on all major search engines like Google, Yahoo, Bing, Petal, Sogou.
+The search box is located on all major search engines like Google, Yahoo, Bing, Brave Search, and Sogou.
 Users indicate the topic desired based on the keywords they enter into the search box in the search engine.